carlshan/bradfield_cs/Interview Practice.md

 1. **Listen**: Listen carefully to the problem and repeat the crux of the question back afterwards to ensure complete understanding.
 2. **Offer Examples**: examples of what output a successful program should return, and also offer examples of a failed case, as well as edge cases.
-3. **Problem Solve without Code**: Sketch out a rough solution by hand, vebally explaining your reasoning and assumptions so that the interviewer could correct you.
+3. **Problem Solve without Code**: Sketch out a rough solution by hand, verbally explaining your reasoning and assumptions so that the interviewer could correct you.
 4. **Implement in Code**: Write code, explaining how you are translating your solution into code as you go along.
 5. **Ask for Feedback**: Ask for feedback and suggestions for improvement.